mnestorov/regex-patterns/README.md

 ## License

-This repository is unlicense[d], so feel free to fork.
+This project is released under the MIT License.